C-CodeStack/Functions/.lesson/instructions.md

 }
 ```

 An extra note about parameters.
 When we use it in defining the function, like the first and second lines above, then it is called a `parameter`.
 However, when we use it in areaCircle(2), areaCircle(3), areaCircle(4) radius is now holding data.
-When it is holding data it is called an `agrument`
+When it is holding data it is called an `argument`

 ## Task 3
 1. Declare a function called `areaRectangle3` and assign it an anonomous function
 2. use `length, width` as parameter
-5. return the `area` of this rectangle
+3. return the `area` of this rectangle

 Remember `area = length x width`

-5. outside of the function, call the function with 2X3 as arguments
+4. outside of the function, call the function with 2X3 as arguments
-6. log the results
+5. log the results
-7. outside of the function, call the function with 3X4 as arguments
+6. outside of the function, call the function with 3X4 as arguments
-8. log the results
+7. log the results
-9. outside of the function, call the function with 4X5 as arguments
+8. outside of the function, call the function with 4X5 as arguments
-10. log the results
+9. log the results
 #

 ## Task 4